 Sony's C800 is one of the clearest mics on the planet, it has a mild hype effect where it accentuates the low and high frequencies in a smiley face curve to add more weight and presence to the source.
 Those effects make it the go-to mic for hip-hop and R&B vocals.
 With little to no processing, the vocal sits just right in the mix.

 Overall, I think the Tokyo 800T did a great job on modeling those features of the Sony C800.
-It added a nice little bump to the low and high frequencies similar to the Sony, and keep the midrange full and smooth.
+It added a nice little bump to the low and high frequencies similar to the Sony, and kept the midrange full and smooth.
 I wouldn’t say the model is exactly the same as the Sony, but pretty darn close, and I’m sure with a little bit of EQ and compression, you could get in a similar territory.

 Finding the right mic for an acoustic guitar can sometimes be a challenge, and sometimes you don’t realize you’ve made the “wrong” choice until further into the production or mixing process.
 There are so many elements of an acoustic guitar to be aware of, you often need to look ahead in the production to think what aspect needs to be accented the most.
 Does it need to be wide open and full?
 Does it need to be very percussive?
 Does it need to cut through a rock band and not interfere with the kick and bass?
 I could see the option to switch the mic and polar pattern later in the recording process with the Edge series mics as being a lifesaver.